LouisMazel/maz-ui/packages/docs/docs/helpers/idle-timeout.md

   import MazBtn from 'maz-ui/components/MazBtn' import MazCard from 'maz-ui/components/MazCard'

-  import { IdleTimeout } from 'maz-ui/package/helpers'
+  import { IdleTimeout } from 'maz-ui'
   // for typescript users
   import type { IdleTimeoutOptions, IdleTimeoutCallback } from 'maz-ui'